liemily333/calculator/README.md

 I want to execute basic arithemtic functions
 So that it will decrease the time to do calculations

+To start the app in the terminal, enter 'npm start'

 <img width="1438" alt="Screen Shot 2022-11-08 at 11 12 56 PM" src="https://user-images.githubusercontent.com/64618285/200876116-ef3a5c91-e3f9-435c-be45-e91e5ef028c4.png">